 CARBOHYDRATES.
 These are the sugars, starches and fibers found in fruits, grains, vegetables and dairy products.
 They are not found in any meat products.
 They play a vital role in the body.
 They fuel us during high exercise.
 They also fuel for the Central Nervous System (your brain!) which uses 75% of the sugars we consume despite being a small organ comparatively speaking.

 In a similar way that protein is made up of strings of amino acids, carbohydrates are made up of chains of monosaccharides.
 The most abundant monosaccharides are glucose and fructose.
+About 80% of the carbohydrates we consume end up as glucose, about 15% as fructose and 5% as galactose.
+If you consume a lot of processed foods and added sugars, the percentage of fructose goes up.
 Sucrose, which makes up table sugar, and lactose, the main sugar in dairy products, is mostly made up of glucose.
 In the case of lactose, the other monosaccharide is galactose, implicated in ovarian diseases like cancer.
 Glucose is stored glycogen, sparing protein (to preserve muscle mass during exercise).
 Also like protein, they have 4 calories per gram.
 Not all carbohydrates are the same.
 The more processed they are (think flower, pastries, rolled vs steel cut oats, pastas…) the faster they are broken down and the faster they are absorbed in the body.
 This accelerated process leads to spike in sugar levels in the body creating all kinds of problems like insulin spikes and hormone dysregulation.
 The more “whole” a carbohydrate is, the better.

 ALL macronutrients contain calories:

 - 1 gram of protein has 4 calories.